AdobeDocs/workfront.en/help/documents/adding-documents-to-workfront/add-documents-from-file-system.md

 description: You can add documents to projects, tasks, or issues in the following areas in Adobe Workfront:
 ---

-# Add documents to `Adobe Workfront` from your file system
+# Add documents to Adobe Workfront from your file system

-You can add documents to projects, tasks, or issues in the following areas in `Adobe Workfront`:
+You can add documents to projects, tasks, or issues in the following areas in Adobe Workfront:

 * The global Documents area
-* The Documents area for a `Workfront` object
+* The Documents area for a Workfront object

 You can also upload new versions of documents and add links to documents from third-party cloud vendors, such as Google Drive, Dropbox, and Microsoft OneDrive.
 For information about adding new versions of documents, see [Upload a new version of a document](../../documents/managing-documents/upload-new-document-version.md).
 For information about adding documents from third-party cloud vendors, see [Link documents from external applications](../../documents/adding-documents-to-workfront/link-documents-from-external-apps.md).

-There are no restrictions on the types and sizes of files that you can upload to `Workfront`.
+There are no restrictions on the types and sizes of files that you can upload to Workfront.
 However, in order to be successful, the upload must be completed within five minutes and you must have adequate storage space available.

-If you need information about uploading new versions of a document to `Workfront`, see [Upload a new version of a document](../../documents/managing-documents/upload-new-document-version.md).
+If you need information about uploading new versions of a document to Workfront, see [Upload a new version of a document](../../documents/managing-documents/upload-new-document-version.md).

 ## Access requirements